AshrafElshazly/Backup-Restore-Tool/README.md

 - The cronjob will run backup.sh daily at `5:00 AM`
 - Backup logs will be written to `cron_backup_logs.log`

-Remember to replace with the actual paths and keys used in your code.

 ## Prerequisites

 - Linux operating system